BhattHimanshu/JAVA-Projects/README.md

 # JAVA-Projects
 These are the Projects , i have build to clear and present my Concepts in Java .
 The Projects uses Pure Java concepts in such way , it clears Basic of OOPS and multithreading

-#Concepts Used
+# Concepts Used
+JAVA FRAME class , Multithreading , Java Grpahic Libraray , JAVA EVENT class
+# About Project
-JAVA FRAME class , Multithreading , Java Grpahic Libraray , JAVA EVENT class This is a original Fish Acquarium Project ,a multithreaded aquarium where the fish actually swim around and bounce off the walls. i have create a dozen fish objects and turn them loose in the aquarium, where they're going to do
+This is a original Fish Acquarium Project which is a proof to my comfort and handeling ,a multithreaded aquarium where the fish actually swim around and bounce off the walls. i have create a dozen fish objects and turn them loose in the aquarium, where they're going to do